SafeMemoryZone/slex/README.md

   while(slex_get_next_token(&ctx)){
     // do stuff with tokens
     // ...
-    /* NOTE: if the input is badly formatted, ctx->parse_ptr will point to where the error occured. */
+    /* NOTE: if the input is ill-formed, ctx->parse_ptr will point to where the error occured. */
   }
 }